schwartz1375/redraven/readme.md

 * [Go](https://golang.org/) 1.13+
 * GNU make
 * [goversioninfo](https://github.com/josephspurrier/goversioninfo) (needed to add the windows resource infromation to the binary)
-* osslsigncode (needed to sign the windows binary) if you don't care about signing you can comment this line out in the Makefile
+* osslsigncode (needed to sign the windows binary) if you don't care about signing you can comment these lines out in the Makefile.

 ## How to build
 The only thing you should need to modify is the Makefile for the variable "PATH_TO_PEM."
 Note becasue the variables are injected at build time via the Makefile.
-Second one may need to uncomment the log.Fatal lines in the main.go for troubleshooting, these statements are commented out for threat emulation purpose to excerise the blue IR and RE teams.
+Second, one may need to uncomment the log.Fatal lines in the main.go for troubleshooting, these statements are commented out for threat emulation purpose to excerise the blue IR and RE teams.
 Note you may also need to run "make depends" first to generate the generate self signed certificate.

 ### Example 1
 You plan to use public Key auth, to do this you first need to set the PATH_TO_PEM variable in the Makefile and